LaunchCodeEducation/lchs/src/chapters/strings/more-on-brackets.rst

 Saving Substrings
 -----------------

-In many of the bracket notation examples, we simply printed a substring to the console, like ``print(fruit[:3])``.
+In the examples above, we simply print a substring to the console, like ``print(fruit[:3])``.
 This works because when we use brackets to return part of a string, we actually *create a new string*.

-Since this new string is a piece of data, we can perform operations on it.
+This new string is a piece of data and we can perform operations on it like any other string.
 The expression ``fruit[:3]`` returns the string ``'cuc'``, so the ``print`` function displays that data in the console.
-However, once line 2 finishes, the program loses track of the new string.
-If we need to use ``'cuc'`` again, we would have to take another slice from ``fruit``.
+If we want to use the string ``'cuc'`` again, we will need to take another slice from ``fruit``, or save the string in a new variable.

 Instead of creating, using, then losing a new string, we can assign it to a variable whenever we use bracket notation.